Evidence of Spin-Interference Effects in Exclusive $J/\psi \to e^+e^-$ Photoproduction in Ultraperipheral Heavy-Ion Collisions

-However, the $\rho^0$ measurements leave key questions unresolved, due to fundamental limitations of the meson and its decay channel.
-Because the $\rho^0$ and its $\pi^+\pi^-$ daughters are bosons, the parent- and final-state contributions are experimentally indistinguishable, leaving no testable signature to confirm the specific - or indeed any - role of the daughters.
+However, while these effects are critical for tomography, the $\rho^0$ measurements leave key questions unresolved, due to fundamental limitations of the meson and its decay channel.
+Since $\pi^+\pi^-$ daughters are spin-0 particles, the parent- and final-state contributions are experimentally indistinguishable, leaving no testable signature to confirm the specific - or indeed any - role of the daughters.
 Beyond such interpretational challenges, the $\rho^0$ also faces limitations as a probe of gluon distributions.
 Its low mass and large transverse dipole size make it less sensitive to small-$x$ evolution, and obscures its suitability for studying saturation effects~\cite{Brandenburg:2024ksp}.
 In contrast, $J/\psi \to e^+e^-$ photoproduction provides a cleaner probe that resolves these issues.
 Its long lifetime ($c\tau \approx 2160$~fm) allows the quantum state to evolve and interfere well beyond the nuclear volume (Fig.~\ref{cartoon2}~(b)).
-In this case, the fermionic nature of the $e^+e^-$ daughters imposes a definite sign on the $\cos(2\phi)$ modulation, providing a clear, testable fingerprint of the daughters’ role and removing the ambiguity present in the $\rho^0$ channel.
-Additionally, its mass justifies perturbative treatment without suppressing sensitivity to the saturation regime~\cite{Brandenburg:2022jgr}.
+The spin-1/2 $e^+e^-$ daughters imposes a negative sign on the $\cos(2\phi)$ modulation.
+This qualitative sign flip compared to the spin-0 daughters provides a clear, testable fingerprint of the daughters’ role in spin interference, and removes the ambiguity present in the $\rho^0$ channel.
+Additionally, its mass justifies perturbative treatment without suppressing sensitivity to the saturation regime~\cite{Brandenburg:2024ksp}.
+In the kinematic range of this measurement ($|y| < 1$), the $J/\psi$ probes the nuclear gluon distribution at a momentum fraction $x = \frac{M_{V}}{\sqrt{s_{NN}}} e^{\pm y} \approx 0.005\text{--}0.04$.
+The Color Glass Condensate (CGC) framework is the state-of-the-art approach for describing such saturation effects in dipole-like photoproduction.
+It has been successfully applied to describe $J/\psi$ photoproduction cross-sections at RHIC energies and provides the only available calculations for the spin-interference signals in these systems~\cite{Mantysaari:2022sux,STAR:2023vvb}.

 In this Letter, we present the first measurement of the spin-interference angular modulation for exclusive $J/\psi$ photoproduction in UPCs, comparing Au+Au to isobaric (Ru+Ru and Zr+Zr) collisions at $\sqrt{s_{NN}} = 200$~GeV.
-The results are contrasted with the existing $\rho^0$ measurements and compared with CGC-based model expectations.
+The results are contrasted with the existing $\rho^0$ measurements and compared with CGC model expectations~\cite{Mantysaari:2023prg,Brandenburg:2022jgr}.